Common early traits of ASD & ADHD Diagnosis

 • Sensory interests such as staring at lights

-• Repetitive behaviours such as flapping hands, twisting their fingers and/or rocking their body
+• Repetitive behaviours such as flapping hands, twisting fingers or rocking their body

-• Restricted interests which interfere with their ability to carry out everyday activities
+• Restricted interests that interfere with everyday activities

 • Difficulty following instructions